MajedRE/Blog/_posts/2023-03-16-getting-admin-access-to-multiple-s3-amazon-buckets.md

 Hi everyone, in this write-up, I will talk about a bug I found on a private program, I will name it hidden-bug.com.

-When first time I get invited to the program, They mentioned in the scope section everything belong to `hidden-bug` in scope, so my initial step is to identify the top-level domain (com,net,org...) using different approach.
+When first time I get invited to the program, And while reading the scope, They mentioned in the scope section everything belong to `hidden-bug` in scope, so my initial step is to identify the top-level domain (com,net,org...) using different approach.

 ### 1- Google dork